Before I begin, let me say I’m well aware of Lefty Kreh’s way of long distance fly casting. (A right-handed caster puts

 Shooting line as the last back cast unrolls.

-If we’re casting a shooting head line, we have to shorten the overhang.
+If we’re casting a shooting head with a thin running line, we have to shorten the overhang and probably eliminate

 And now, let me digress.
 Many years ago, though I’m a New Yorker, I had the chutzpah to train for the Best-Of-The-